materialsproject/pymatgen/docs/index.rst

 =================

 1. More utilities for working with Periodic Boundary Conditions.
+2. Improved MPRester that supports more data and a new method of specifying the API key for heavy users via a MAPI_KEY environment variable.
+Please refer to the :doc:`usage pages </usage>`_ for more information.
-2. Vastly improved POTCAR setup script in scripts directly that is now installed as part of a default pymatgen installation.
+3. Vastly improved POTCAR setup script in scripts directly that is now installed as part of a default pymatgen installation.
-3. Miscellaneous bug fixes and speedups.
+4. Miscellaneous bug fixes and speedups.

 :doc:`Older versions </changelog>`